wavemaker/docs/learn/how-tos/building-pwa-app.md

 **Example:**

 In the above image, we have uploaded two different image sizes.
-But the chrome browser uses 128x128, which is not present, while PWA generation will use 384x384 size as the app icon.
+But the chrome browser uses 128x128, which is not present in the upload list; therefore, the PWA generation uses 384x384 size as the app icon.
-- If no icon is present in the “pwa-icons” directory, WaveMaker default icons will be used.
+- If no icons are present in the "pwa-icons" directory, PWA will use the WaveMaker default icons.
 - As of now, only PNG format images are supported.
 :::

 ## Steps to Install PWA in Mobile Devices

-The above features can be applied in mobile, including, Android and iPhone.
+The above features can be applied in mobile, including Android and iPhone.
 To install the app on mobile, load the deployed app URL in Chrome browser and add the app to the home screen/install the app.

 [![](/learn/assets/pwa/mobileInstall.png)](/learn/assets/pwa/mobileInstall.png)